 What consumers are saving for

-General savings and emergencies have topped Americans’ savings lists since we began tracking the monthly savings index in October, and this month was no different (these reasons for saving came in at 33% and 26%, respectively).
+General savings and emergencies have topped consumers’ savings lists since we began tracking the monthly savings index in October 2019, and this month was no different (these reasons for saving came in at 33% and 26%, respectively).

-Overall, there is absolutely room for improvement in Americans’ savings habits, especially given the pandemic’s economic impacts are far from over.
-Every dollar you add to savings makes a difference.
-Even saving just $5 per week adds up over time – especially if you’re able to open a high-yield savings account offering a competitive interest rate or take advantage of special savings bonus offers.
+There can be room for improvement in American consumers’ savings habits, especially given the pandemic’s economic impacts are far from over.
+Every dollar you add to your savings makes a difference.
+Even saving just $5 a week adds up over time, especially if you’re able to open a high-yield savings account offering a competitive interest rate or take advantage of special savings bonus offers.

-For the October 2020 edition, MagnifyMoney commissioned Qualtrics to conduct an online survey of 1,050 Americans, with the sample base proportioned to represent the overall population.
+For the October 2020 edition, MagnifyMoney commissioned Qualtrics to conduct an online survey of 1,038 American consumers, with the sample base proportioned to represent the overall population.
 We defined generations as the following ages in 2020: